 Top with more grated cheese, if desired, another few grinds of black pepper and maybe a bit of freshly chopped parsley for some colour and a bit of a vegetable, herbal note.

 All that’s left to do is dig in and enjoy!
 This pasta is quick and easy to make but it is always a showstopper.
+And if you want another veggie version of a classic Roman pasta, check out my bucatini all’amatriciana!

 - 1 large egg